 External examiner for the University of Sussex MEd/MAE programme (2013-2017), the University of Aberdeen (2013-2018) MSc in Leadership in Professional Contexts and the University of Hertfordshire/Herts Cam Network (2015-2019)

 Has acted as external validator for the University of East Anglia/University of Essex

 Co-investigator on the British Council Pakistan funded project (2014-2017) 'Promoting Inquiry Informed Practice: bridging the gap between theory and practice for participants of pre-service teacher education in Pakistan'

-Editorial board member of the Journal of Workplace Learning and Journal of Research in Social Sciences, and reviewer for a number of international journals (Educational Research Review, Education and Information Technologies, International Journal for Innovation in Teaching anf Learning, School Effectiveness and School Improvement, Teaching and Teacher Education, Teacher Development, The Curriculum Journal, Vocations and Learning).
+Editorial board member of the Journal of Workplace Learning and Journal of Research in Social Sciences, and reviewer for a number of international journals (Advances in Education - Pakistan, Educational Research Review, Education and Information Technologies, British Medical Journal Open, Education and Information Technologies, Ethnography and Education, Italian Journal of Educational Technology, International Journal for Innovation in Teaching and Learning, Journal of Research on Technology in Education, Pakistan Journal of Distance and Online Learning, QWERTY, Teaching and Teacher Education).
 She was awarded 'Outstanding Reviewer for Journal of Workplace Learning in the Emerald Literati Network 2016 Awards for Excellence.

 External evaluator of doctoral theses for the National University of Modern Languages, Islamabad.

 External grant reviewer: Social Sciences and Humanities Research Council of Canada; Fonds National de la Recherche Luxembourg, CORE 2016; 2018.